Schedule A Consultation!

 Supplements

-Electrolytes are important!
-A medical professional can perform blood tests and identify possible deficiencies in minerals like potassium or magnesium.
-In that instance, they may recommend that you take over-the-counter supplements available at your local pharmacy or health food store.
+As we mentioned, electrolytes are important!
+A medical professional can perform blood tests to identify potassium or magnesium deficiencies.
+They may recommend over-the-counter supplements from your local pharmacy or health food store.

-It’s not just about the physical stress on your muscles when it comes to cramps.
+It’s not only about the physical stress.
 Did you know that mental stress can exacerbate leg cramps?
-When you have trouble falling asleep due to cramps, this can cause additional stress, making it even harder to fall asleep, and forming a vicious cycle![7]
+When you have trouble falling asleep due to cramps, this can cause even more stress.
+This new stress makes it even harder to fall asleep, forming a vicious cycle(7).

 Conclusion

-Nocturnal leg cramps can mean different things to different people, and no two experiences with leg cramps for the same.
+Nocturnal leg cramps can mean different things to different people – no two experiences with leg cramps for the same.

-The team of experts at Elite Vein Clinic is here to provide solutions for vein conditions of all kinds.
-Our clinic is professional and patient-focused, providing top-of-the-line care and modern treatments for those experiencing a variety of vein-related medical concerns.
+Our team is here to provide solutions for vein conditions of all kinds.
+We are professional and patient-focused, providing top-of-the-line care and modern treatments for those with vein conditions.
+Elite Vein Clinic has offices in Phoenix, Chandler, Gilbert, Mesa, Scottsdale, Tempe, and Peoria.

 References